 Ridges & Furrows historian Dave Reeves has taken a multi-faceted approach to uncover a wide range of historical materials.
 The project has collaborated with residents such as local historians and history groups to build up a repository of information and uncover new documents.
 Local farmers have been involved and family archives discovered.

 In addition, an Oral Reminiscence project has been started to add a different element to this research.
 Ridges & Furrows has conducted dozens of interviews with a wide range of people with connections to each location.
 Visit the Oral Reminiscence section to hear soundbites of stories ranging from residents’ childhood memories of roaming free in Welbourn’s countryside, to reports from the North Hykeham foundry, to an account of a mysterious death in the village!

-Follow the historical information by location by following the links on the right.
+Browse the historical information by location by following the links on the right/below.